innovateorange/ch22workshops/README.md

 ## Let's Learn A New Programming Language

 LLANPL is also back again this year!
-We will be practicing implementing fundamental C.S. concepts and solving classic problems in a modern programming langauge.
+We will be practicing implementing fundamental C.S. concepts and solving classic problems in a modern programming language.
 Contact the Innovate Orange team if you have a language preference in advance of the material being published

 ### Content

-LLANPL will develop programs in either Rust or Kotlin to help facilitate hackers learning new langauges
+LLANPL will develop programs in either Rust or Kotlin to help facilitate hackers learning new languages

 Goals for LLANPL

 1. Learn the foundations of a new programming language
 2. Practice learning new languages using Matt's "On the fly development" strategy
 3. Develop a mastermind command line program
-4. Work through examples of classic programming problems that are designed to hone your abilities in a new langauge
+4. Work through examples of classic programming problems that are designed to hone your abilities in a new language

 # Preparing For Technical Interviews in C++